Physical Approaches to Performance

 Ki Training (Harnessing of Natural, Potential Energy) - Ki, similar to yoga and the 'chi' in Tai Chi, is sometimes defined as The Circulating Life Energy that is thought to be inherent in all things.
 We use certain principles of the training to improve the efficiency with which we move, increasing strength and coordination, while reducing unproductive tension in the body.
 A relaxed readiness on stage is the key to success and creativity in both auditions and performance.
 Ki training will help actors to convert nervous tension into positive energy.

 Ben Blazer is a Point Park movement instructor and works as an actor, director, and teaching artist at other schools.
-He has trained in Suzuki and Slow-Tempo for the past seven years, under the direction of Robyn Hunt and Steve Pearson, and in the methodology of P3 East.
-He teaches sophomore movement in Point Park’s acting program and a Suzuki and Style course in the M.F.A. acting sequence.
+He has trained in Suzuki and Slow-Tempo for the past nine years, under the direction of Robyn Hunt and Steve Pearson, and in the methodology of P3 East.
+He teaches sophomore movement in Point Park's acting program and a Suzuki and Style course in the M.F.A. acting sequence.
 Ben holds an M.F.A. in acting from the University of South Carolina and is a member of AEA and the P3 Studio.

 Carin began her training in the Suzuki Method and Slow-Tempo in 2007 under Robyn Hunt and Steve Pearson.
 Carin has been studying acting, voice, and dance for more than 20 years and holds a B.A. in theatre from the University of South Carolina.
 She recently appeared as a principal performer in the Slow-Tempo play The Water Station(s).
 Carin is a proud member of a select group of actors employed by Kaufmann Forensic Acting and is contracted to work for the FBI.